 This dance form is performed by the farmers in the month of Phalgun.
 Both men and women can perform this dance.
-During performance women wear colourful traditional cloths where men wear colourful turbans.
+During performance women wear colourful traditional clothes whereas men wear colourful turbans.

-In many places of India, the birth of new child is celebrated with pleasure.
+In many places of India, the birth of a newborn is celebrated with pleasure.
 Chhathi dance is also a ritualistic dance, performed at the same occasion.
 But, this dance is performed only on the birth of a male child.
 Women perform this dance on the sixth day of the birth.
-It is a romantic dance and performed during the night.
+It is a romantic dance and performed during night.
 At the end of the celebration, boiled wheat and chanaa are distributed to all the members who are present for the performance.

-The Khjoria dance is a collective form of the variety of the Jhumar dance style & steps, exclusively performed by the women.
+The Khoria dance is a collective form of the variety of the Jhumar dance style & steps, exclusively performed by women.
 This dance is popular in the central region of Haryana and is connected with the daily affairs of the people and with the most important events like the harvest, agricultural work, etc. For this dance, the performers wear skirts with fine golden-thread work and brightly coloured veil-like dupatas along with heavy rustic jewellery.
 The simple movements acquire form and colour with the swirling of the flared skirt and these steps later increase the tempo.

-A unique traditional folk dance of Haryana, the Ghoomar dance is popular in the western parts of the Haryana.
+A unique traditional folk dance of Haryana, the Ghoomar dance is popular in the western parts of the state.
 Circular movements of the dancers mark this dance as different one.
 The girls from the border region of the state generally perform Ghoomar.
 The dancers, who take a circular mode and move about clapping and singing, perform this dance.
 The girls sing while they dance in a swirling movement and as the tempo of the music increases the girls form pairs and swirl faster and faster.
 The accompanying songs are full of satire, humour and refer to contemporary events, while the dancers twirl around in pairs.
 This dance is performed on occasion of festivals such as Holi, Gangaur Puja and Teej.